Methods

 A new object containing all properties coming from applying

-plus all or of obj
+the spec to obj plus all or of obj own properties.

 - Type